YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 them.
 If no locks are requested (:code:`namecount` is zero), the function releases all locks and returns :CODE:`YDB_OK`.

-:code:`maxtime_nsec` specifies a time in nanoseconds that the function waits to acquire the requested locks.
+:code:`timeout_nsec` specifies a time in nanoseconds that the function waits to acquire the requested locks.
 If it is not able to acquire all requested locks, it acquires no locks, returning with a :CODE:`YDB_LOCK_TIMEOUT` return value.

-If :code:`maxtime_nsec` is zero, the function makes exactly one attempt to acquire the locks, and if it is unable to, it returns :CODE:`YDB_LOCK_TIMEOUT`.
+If :code:`timeout_nsec` is zero, the function makes exactly one attempt to acquire the locks, and if it is unable to, it returns :CODE:`YDB_LOCK_TIMEOUT`.